frnmst/django-futils/docs/install.rst

 Prerequsites
 ------------

-Install these packages from your package manager or from PyPI:
+Install these packages from your package manager:

 +----------------------+---------------------+------------------+
 | Name                 | Binaries            | Version          |